jDataView/jBinary/README.md

 [Run](http://jsbin.com/gopekewi/1/) or [edit](http://jsbin.com/gopekewi/1/edit?js,console) it on JSBin.

-# What is already created?
+# Show me amazing use-cases!

 Advanced demo that shows abilities and performance of jBinary - [Apple HTTP Live Streaming player](https://rreverser.github.io/mpegts/) which converts MPEG-TS video chunks from realtime stream to MP4 and plays them immediately one by one while converting few more chunks in background.